What is a PIP?

 The copyright of the PIP is expected to be public domain.
 We encourage including an Acknowledgements section.

-PIP Workflow and Lifecicle
+PIP Workflow and Lifecycle

 The process to include a PIP in this repository is the following: